 Google Dialogflow CX

 Virtual agents are flexible and can provide a range of functions to suit the needs of your organization.
-For example, you can design your virtual agent to handle a few simple tasks or to serve as a complex interactive digital agent.
+For example, you can design your virtual agent to handle a few simple tasks or to serve as a complex interactive agent.

 Dialogflow ES and CX are public offerings and you can purchase them directly through NICE CXone.
 However, the public version does not have full telephony features or native connections between Dialogflow and Google Contact Center AI Agent Assist.
 These features are available when purchasing through NICE CXone partners.